 4. Posterior stretch

-- Do 5 repetitions and then switch to the other arm.
+- Finally, do five repetitions, and then switch to the other arm

 5. Combined stretch

 For this stretch, you’ll need an elastic band or a stretchy piece of fabric.

 - Hold one end with your right hand and bring your arm behind your head, your elbow will be bent